Michigan-Mycology/Saccharomyces-LOH-paper/README.md

 # Saccharomyces-LOH-paper

-Repository for James et al. (in prep), "Parallel loss of heterozygosity drives adaptation in evolving yeast populations"
+Repository for James et al. (in prep), "High-resolution mapping of loss of heterozygosity in evolved yeast clones under divergent selection"

 Unless specified, code for Figures is written in R.